 - Received an award from Mindout for contributions to LGBTQ Mental Health 2018

 - Managed the Neurodiversity partnership and worked in partnership with ADHD Aware

 Governance of Assert

-Assert is managed by a board of trustees, including people with AS/HFA.
+Assert is managed by a board of trustees, including people with autism.

 If you would like to support the work of Assert and become a member, please get in touch for further information.